|01-12-2011, 03:25 PM||#1|

 We headed down the road a bit farther before taking a fork that lead us just past Puerto Lindo.

-Camel Tank auxiliary fuel system for F series BMW twins. www.Camel-ADV.com
+Camel Tank auxiliary fuel tank for F series BMW twins. www.Camel-ADV.com

 Proud member of Team Canada for the 2014 BMW GS Trophy